Female farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by crops

 Hunger seasons

-One of the most consistent forms of food insecurity is known as the hunger season (or sometimes hungry season).
+One of the most consistent forms of food insecurity is known as the hunger season or hungry season.
 This is a time of year between planting and harvest when a family’s food supplies will run out, and it can last for months.
 Hungry seasons can be longer or more severe in cases like climate change or natural disaster.

 Hunger vs. malnutrition